mattiasflodin/reckless/doc/manual.md

 is never larger than what you reserved.
 Calling `reserve` multiple times will obtain the same pointer each time until `commit` has been called.

-`write` is a shorthand for a combined `reserve` and `commit` call, but does take any opportunities it can to optimize the operation.
-If you write a large enough piece of data, it may be passed directly to the writer from your buffer instead of being copied to the intermediate buffer.
+`write` is a shorthand for a combined `reserve` and `commit` call, but has the opportunity to optimize the operation.
+In the future it might pass the data directly to the writer instead of using an intermediate buffer, if you are writing enough data.

 Parameters
 ----------